Richard von Kühlmann: Biography

 During the Armenian genocide, Kühlmann was initially reluctant to expose the massacres against the Armenian population.
 Kühlmann, who held sympathetic beliefs toward Turkish nationalism, repeatedly used the term "alleged" and excused the Turkish government for the massacres.
 Kühlmann, in defense of the Turkish government and the German-Turkish World War alliance, stated that the policies against the Armenians was a matter of "internal politics".
 However, Kühlmann eventually stated that, "The destruction of the Armenians was undertaken on a massive scale.
 This policy of extermination will for a long time stain the name of Turkey."

 He was subsequently minister at The Hague, and from September 1916 until August 1917, ambassador at Constantinople.

-On 25 January 1906 he married Margarete Freiin von Stumm (1884–1917).
-His son was German politician and industrialist Knut von Kühlmann-Stumm (1916-1977).

 Foreign Secretary

 Appointed foreign secretary in August 1917, he led the delegation that negotiated the Treaty of Brest-Litovsk, which removed the Russian Empire, now under Bolshevik control, from World War I in March 1918.

 In December 1917 von Kühlmann explained the main goals of his diplomacy was to subvert and undermine the political unity of the enemy states: